Site Review Tips

 - All pages must have titles.
 Titles should be short and to the point, and should never be a full sentence in length.
 Titles must also encompass the whole idea of the page.

 Sites containing a mix of both TXST Standard and Calico templates will not be reviewed and will be immediately returned.
-Sites must either be 100% in Calico, or 100% in TXST Standard.
-For more information relating to the use of the Calico template, visit the Calico Template Guidelines page.
+New websites must be 100% in Calico.

 Avoid using headings as regular text.
 In the past, we've seen editors attempt to aesthetically improve text on a page by turning all of that text into a title or subtitle.